-The Skeleton Coast is home some of the most remote wilderness areas of Namibia, and this remains one of Original Travel's favourite African experiences.
+The Skeleton Coast is home to some of the most remote wilderness areas of Namibia, and this remains one of Original Travel's favourite African experiences.
 So named after the shipwrecks that litter the shore, the Skeleton Coast includes the whole Namibian coastline and continues across the border some 130 miles into Angola.

 A major feature of a flying safari across the Skeleton Coast is the use of light aircraft.
 Flights at 'sea' level provide outstanding bird's-eye views of seal colonies, diverse geological formations and - if you're lucky - the endangered black rhino, and sometimes the planes come in to land on the beach.